lune-climate/lune-docs/docs/guides/getting-started-integration.md

 ## Overview

-This guide is designed to help you get started with working with the Lune API.
-It is suitable for both consumer or eCommerce apps.
+This guide is designed to help you get started with the Lune API.
+It is suitable for both consumer and eCommerce apps.

 In this guide, you will learn how to use a single API call to:
 1. Offset your product
-2. Round up &mdash; contribute your spare change towards carbon removal
+2. Round up &mdash; contribute your spare change toward carbon removal

 <Tip>